-Before delving into the image curation pipeline, we first outline a set of desiderata taken into account while curating synthetic aerial images in \csim. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item [1. ] \textbf{Adequate Height Variations:} Aerial images are captured at different altitudes to meet specific needs.
-Lower altitudes ($5$-$15$ m) are optimal for high-resolution photography and detailed inspections.
-Altitudes ranging from $30$m-$50$m strike a balance between fine-grained detail and a broader perspective, making them ideal for surveillance.
-Altitudes above $50$m are suitable for capturing extensive areas, making them ideal for surveying and mapping.
-Existing datasets (synthetic or real) often focus on ``specific'' altitude ranges (see Table.~\ref{table:syn_dataset_comparison}, Image Capture columns), limiting their adaptability to different scenarios.
-With \csim, our aim is to provide flexibility in altitude sampling, thus accommodating various real-world requirements.
-We curate \csim images at heights of $15$m, $35$m and $60$m.
-Additionally, recognizing imperfections in real-world actuation, we induce slight jitter in the height values (jitter $\Delta h\sim\mathcal{N}(1, 2.5m)$) to simulate realistic data sampling. \item [2. ] \textbf{Adequate Pitch Variations:} Similar to height, aerial images can be captured from $3$ primary perspectives or pitch angles ($\theta$): nadir ($\theta = 90^{\circ}$), oblique ($\theta \in (0^{\circ}, 90^{\circ})$), or forward ($\theta = 0^{\circ}$) views (see Table.~\ref{table:syn_dataset_comparison}, Image Capture columns).
+\item [4. ] \textbf{Adequate Pitch Variations:} Similar to height, aerial images can be captured from $3$ primary perspectives or pitch angles ($\theta$): nadir ($\theta = 90^{\circ}$), oblique ($\theta \in (0^{\circ}, 90^{\circ})$), or forward ($\theta = 0^{\circ}$) views (see Table.~\ref{table:syn_dataset_comparison}, Image Capture columns).
 The nadir view (directly perpendicular to the ground plane), preserves object scale while forward views are well-suited for tasks like UAV navigation and obstacle detection.
 Oblique views, on the other hand, capture objects from a side profile, aiding object recognition and providing valuable context and depth perspective often lost in nadir and forward views.
-To ensure widespread utility, \csim data generation process is designed to support all these viewing angles, with a particular emphasis on oblique views (most common one).
-Similar to height, pitch variations allow models trained on \csim to generalize to different real-world conditions.
-We use $\theta = 45^{\circ} \text{ and }60^{\circ}$ for oblique-views and introduce jitter (jitter $\Delta \theta\sim\mathcal{N}(1, 5^{\circ})$) to mimic real-world data sampling.
+To ensure widespread utility, \csim data generation process is designed to support all these viewing angles, with a particular emphasis on oblique views (the most common one).
+Similar to height, pitch variations allow models trained on \csim to generalize to different viewpoint variations.
+We use $\theta = 45^{\circ} \text{ and }60^{\circ}$ for oblique-views and introduce jitter ($\Delta \theta\sim\mathcal{N}(1, 5^{\circ})$) to mimic real-world data sampling.

 \item[5.] \textbf{Adequate Map Variations:} In addition to sensor locations, it is equally important to curate aerial images across diverse scene layouts.
 To ensure adequate map variations, we gather images from $8$ different \crl~\cite{dosovitskiy2017carla} towns (can be categorized as \textit{urban} or \textit{rural}), which provide substantial variations in the observed scene.
 These towns differ in layouts, size, road map design, building design, and vegetation cover.
 Fig.~\ref{fig:carla_uavid_pixel_prop} illustrates how images curated from different towns in \crl~\cite{dosovitskiy2017carla} differ in class distributions.